Jean de Lastic

 he was the first to actually use the title "Grand Master" (Grandis Magister).

-During his rule, in 1440, an Ottoman fleet attacking Rhodes was successfully repelled.
+During his rule, in 1440 and 1444, Mamluk fleets attacking Rhodes were successfully repelled.

 During this time, the order was at the zenith of its power, and played a significant military role in the defense of the Mediterranean against Turkish encroachment.

 His rule still saw the Fall of Constantinople of 1453, initiating a century of Ottoman naval dominance over the eastern Mediterranean.
 Under his successor, Jacques de Milly, the order was also divided by internal dispute.